dotnet/csharplang/proposals/csharp-8.0/nullable-reference-types-specification.md

 ## Nullable contexts

 Every line of source code has a *nullable annotation context* and a *nullable warning context*.
 These control whether nullable annotations have effect, and whether nullability warnings are given.
 The annotation context of a given line is either *disabled* or *enabled*.
-The warning context of a given line is either *disabled*, *safeonly* or *enabled*.
+The warning context of a given line is either *disabled* or *enabled*.

 Both contexts can be specified at the project level (outside of C# source code), or anywhere within a source file via `#nullable` and `#pragma warning` pre-processor directives.
 If no project level settings are provided the default is for both contexts to be *disabled*.